moisestohias/AudioVisualization/README.md

-# What is this?
+# audio visualization

-## The is a collection kind like the (awesome)[https://github.com/sindresorhus/awesome] stuff.
-That specifically focuses on audio visualization, mostly on fast and headless tools and libraries.
+## What is this?
+This is a collection kind like the (awesome)[https://github.com/sindresorhus/awesome] stuff that specifically focuses on audio visualization, mostly on fast and headless tools and libraries.
+## Why?
+The awesome collection already have audio visualization section, but mostly JS libraries and tools, but not stuff that can actually useful without browser or a canvas.

+### TF u saying, you must rephrase this
-### Just to give a bit of context, -TF u saying, you must rephrase this -
+### Just to give a bit of context.
+There are two main motors for audio visualization:
-There are three visualization sources:
     + Wave form: Direct representation of the audio samples.
     There are some important details in here that can be implemented to provide a better visualization.
 Which is detecting the fundamental frequency of the loudest sound present, and using this information to adjust the sync window, so the wave form
     + STFFT: this is the main audio transformation, it naturally spits the spectrometer, we can represent it in different ways: